18 Fall Wedding Colors That Are Perfectly In-Season for Autumn

 September Wedding Colors

-The fall season technically begins in September, but depending on where you live, you might still be experiencing plenty of summer temperatures and sunshine for much (if not all) of the month.
+The fall season technically begins in September, but depending on where you live, you might still be experiencing plenty of hot summer temperatures and sunshine for much (if not all) of the month.
 Because September is on the cusp of summer and fall, you can use colors from both seasons for your special day.
-Summer brights like fuchsia, teal and chartreuse are good complements to autumnal colors, such as mauve, sapphire and olive green.
+Summer brights like fuchsia, teal and chartreuse are good early fall wedding colors, especially when paired with autumnal tones, such as mauve, sapphire and olive green.
 Create a transitional September wedding color palette by pairing a vibrant hue with its more muted counterpart, then choosing an accent color (typically a neutral, like cream or taupe) to balance everything out.

 October Wedding Colors